panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 ## Summary

-If you answered at least 5 questions out of 7, then you have a good understanding of closures and know how to use them.
+If you answered 5 or more questions out of 7, then you have a good understanding of closures and know how to use them.

 If you answered correctly less than 5 questions, then you need a good refresher on closures.
 I recommend checking my post [A Simple Explanation of JavaScript Closures](/simple-explanation-of-javascript-closures/).

+Ready for a new challenge?
+Try to solve the [7 Simple but Tricky JavaScript Interview Questions](/simple-but-tricky-javascript-interview-questions/).